What is an ELISA test?

-Often, ELISA is used as a screening tool before other, more in-depth tests are ordered.
-A doctor may suggest this test if you are experiencing signs or symptoms of the conditions above.
+ELISA is often used as a screening tool before more in-depth tests are ordered.
+A doctor may suggest this test if you’re having signs or symptoms of the conditions above.
 Your doctor may also order this test if they want to rule out any of these conditions.

-The test is simple and straightforward.
-You will probably need to sign a consent form, and your healthcare provider should explain the reason for doing the test.
+The ELISA test is simple and straightforward.
+You’ll probably need to sign a consent form, and your doctor should explain the reason for doing the test.

-A healthcare professional will take a sample of your blood.
-First, he or she will cleanse your arm with an antiseptic.
-Your healthcare provider will then apply a tourniquet, or band, around your arm to create pressure and cause your veins to swell with blood.
-Next, your provider will place a needle in one of your veins and draw a small sample of blood.
-When enough blood has been collected, he or she will remove the needle and place a small bandage on your arm where the needle was.
-You will be asked to maintain pressure at the site where the needle was inserted for a few minutes to reduce blood flow.
+The ELISA test involves taking a sample of your blood.
+First, a healthcare provider will cleanse your arm with an antiseptic.
+Then, a tourniquet, or band, will be applied around your arm to create pressure and cause your veins to swell with blood.
+Next, a needle will be placed in one of your veins to draw a small sample of blood.
+When enough blood has been collected, the needle will be removed and a small bandage will be placed on your arm where the needle was.
+You’ll be asked to maintain pressure at the site where the needle was inserted for a few minutes to reduce blood flow.

-This procedure should be relatively painless, though your arm may throb a little after the procedure.
+This procedure should be relatively painless, but your arm may throb a little after it’s done.

-There is no special preparation for this test.
+There’s no special preparation for this test.
 The blood draw lasts only a few moments and is mildly uncomfortable.
-Tell your healthcare provider if you have a fear of needles or faint at the sight of blood.
+Tell your healthcare provider if you have a fear of needles or become lightheaded or faint at the sight of blood or needles.

 How the test results are reported varies based on the laboratory that conducts the analysis.
-It also depends on the condition for which you are being tested.
+It also depends on the condition for which you’re being tested.
 Your doctor should discuss your results and what they mean.
-Sometimes, a “positive” result will mean that you do not have the condition.
+Sometimes, a positive result will mean that you don’t have the condition.

 False positives and false negatives can occur.
-A false-positive result indicates you have a condition when you actually do not, or indicate that you don’t have a condition when you do.
-Because of this, you may be asked to repeat the ELISA again in a few weeks, or your doctor may order other, more sensitive tests to confirm or refute that you have the condition.
+A false-positive result indicates you have a condition when you actually don’t.
+A false-negative result indicates you don’t have a condition when you actually do.
+Because of this, you may be asked to repeat the ELISA again in a few weeks, or your doctor may order more sensitive tests to confirm or refute the results.

-Although the test itself is relatively uncomplicated, waiting for the results or being screened for conditions such as HIV can cause a lot of anxiety.
-It is important to remember that no one can force you to take the test.
+Although the test itself is relatively simple, waiting for the results or being screened for conditions such as HIV can cause a lot of anxiety.
+It’s important to remember that no one can force you to take the test.
 It’s voluntary.
 Make sure that you understand the laws in your state or the policy of the healthcare facility for reporting positive HIV results.

-Discuss the test with your provider, and remember that diagnosing any possible infectious disease is the first step toward getting treatment and protecting others from the infection.
+Discuss the test with your provider.
+Remember that diagnosing any possible infectious disease is the first step toward getting treatment and protecting others from the infection.